 - Allow one or several team members to reset passwords

 - Select software that allows resetting passwords automatically.

 Tip 8: Restrict Network Access

 Modern networking tools are easy to use, cheap, and flexible.
 Instant messaging and file-sharing programs are very popular among users.
 Wireless routers enable broadband function within offices.
 However, healthcare data is extremely sensitive, and it can become available to outsiders through network access.
 Therefore, networking tools should be used with caution.

 For a small clinic, it’s enough to invest in one internet line, which costs is around $100.
 As small healthcare facilities rely on wireless tools, but they need to use them with precautions.
 If a wireless router isn’t secured, its signal can be captured by neighboring offices in the same building or a parking lot.
-As EHR is transmitted through wireless networks, the signal should be secured so only people who are granted access to this data can pick it up.
-You should set up wireless routers into the encrypted mode.
+As EHR is transmitted through wireless networks, the signal should be secured so only people granted access to this data could pick it up.
+You should set up wireless routers in encrypted mode.